tboie/universal_phreak_generator/README.md

 Tesselation = scaled reaction of form?

-Tesselations at Scale 2 do not rotate?
+Tile quadrants for tesselations at Scale 2 do not rotate?

 Does this method relate to Rotating Cell and Boundary?
 Scaling structure of system?
 Horizontal/Vertical pattern relation?